All 15 Journey Albums in Order of Release Date

 7. Mystery Mountain

-Released on April 1, 1975, “Journey” marked the debut studio album of the iconic American rock band Journey, distributed by Columbia Records.
-In contrast to their later works, this album embraced a jazzy progressive rock style, showcasing the band’s instrumental prowess.
-Notably, it featured rhythm guitarist George Tickner, a unique inclusion in their lineup.
-Prior to this release, Journey recorded a demo album, featuring the same songs but in a different order and with Prairie Prince as the drummer.
-Several unreleased tracks, including instrumental pieces and the original title track “Charge of the Light Brigade,” didn’t make the final cut of this foundational album.
+“Journey” was the first studio album by American rock band Journey, released by Columbia Records on April 1, 1975.
+Far from the sound of their later years, this first release was in a more jazzy progressive rock direction with strong instrumental aspirations; among other things, it also had rhythm guitarist George Tickner in an oddity distinction in their lineup.
+Before this release, Journey had recorded a demo album with the same songs but in a different order, and it had Prairie Prince as the drummer.
+Quite a number of unreleased tracks—including some instrumentals—and the original title track, “Charge of the Light Brigade,” had not been included in this very basic starting album.

 2. Look into the Future (1976)